 - Test connection between CAL and Azure

 - Search solution '1610' for the S/4HANA 1610 Fully-Activated Appliance.
-SAP's cost is FREE, but you'll incur an Azure charge of about a $5 USD per hour if you keep the solution running or about the same amount if left suspended
+SAP's cost is FREE, but you'll incur an Azure charge of about $5 USD per hour if you keep the solution running or about the same amount if left suspended.

-- Once you provide the Azure subscription ID, and download the CER certificate, you must use the Azure Classic Console (https://manage.windowsazure.com) not the new portal, to upload the certificate
+- Once you provide the Azure subscription ID, and download the CER certificate, you must use the Azure Classic Console (https://manage.windowsazure.com no longer active), not the new portal, to upload the certificate

-- When you activate a solution, set your local timezone so if you choose to schedule suspend times, they are the right time, otherwise you may find your time is in UTC and your systems maybe running extra hours and incurring costs
+- When you activate a solution, set your local timezone so if you choose to schedule suspend times, they are the right time, otherwise, you may find your time is in UTC and your systems may be running extra hours and incur costs

-- Although it is optional to include the Windows RDP server in the deployment, it's highly recommended as it already has some frontend tools like SAPGUI, BI Design Studio, and the local hosts file has already alias the various virtual hostnames to your instances' IP addresses
+- Although it is optional to include the Windows RDP server in the deployment, it's highly recommended as it already has some frontend tools like SAPGUI, and BI Design Studio and the local host's file has already aliased the various virtual hostnames to your instances' IP addresses

-- If you did not request Azure to raise CPU limit, you will encounter error when activating the solution
+- If you did not request Azure to raise the CPU limit, you will encounter an error when activating the solution

-- During activation CAL did not prompt to download the SSH Keys for accessing the VM at OS level afterwards, and there was no way to find and download them afterwards on Azure or CAL
+- During activation, CAL did not prompt to download the SSH Keys for accessing the VM at the OS level afterward, and there was no way to find and download them afterward on Azure or CAL

-The core we looked at for this deployment is 1610 edition with Best Practices, there is supposed to be a revision SP1 coming out for SAPPHIRE in May.
-Here are the summary
+The core we looked at for this deployment is the 1610 edition with Best Practices, there is supposed to be a revision SP1 coming out for SAPPHIRE in May.
+Here is the summary:

 - The Walkthrough scenarios are detailed Demo Guide